From patrolling in tan and green uniforms to a one-man detective bureau, the department began to take shape.

 - There was a total of 567 arrests that year.

 The 1970s and 1980s

 In 1968, Chief Carl Elkins was promoted from Lieutenant to Chief of Police.
-He led the department through the late 1960s and the 1970s which were challenging times for our society and its police forces, due to controversy over the war in Vietnam, and the social unrest over concerns such as racial equality and diversity in the workplace.
+He led the department through the late 1960s and the 1970s which were challenging times for our society and its police forces, due to a controversy over the war in Vietnam, and the social unrest over concerns such as racial equality and diversity in the workplace.
 The department moved in 1970 into what its most recent former headquarters at 725 N. Alameda Avenue.

-Chief Lloyd Wood was a captain with the El Monte Police Department, when he was hired by the City of Azusa in 1981.
+Chief Lloyd Wood was a captain with the El Monte Police Department when he was hired by the City of Azusa in 1981.

 Chief Wood's major focus was on crime prevention.
 In working closely with the community, he created the School Resource Officer position, which placed a police officer on the Azusa High School campus on a full-time basis.
 He reinstated the motorcycle officer program, which had been idle for several years.
-He also created the department's first canine officer position, and started a Special Weapons and Tactics Team ("SWAT").
+He also created the department's first canine officer position and started a Special Weapons and Tactics Team ("SWAT").